 The global aspect of the internet has allowed many people from other countries to hear the song.
 For instance a publishing house in Norway asked for the song.

 "The Norwegian publishing house Aschehoug is about to publish a new series of English schoolbooks for 8-10th grade in the Norwegian market.
 In this new series, called Key English, we want to make use of the song "Can You Hear Australia's Heroes Marching".
 Joakim Botten - Aschehoug Education

-The song's YouTube channel has passed two million video views, with most viewing videos relating to the song.
+The song's YouTube channel has passed two million eight hundred thousand video views, with most viewing videos relating to the song.

 The heroes song was created from Peter's experience in visiting the Adelaide River War Cemetery (114 kms south of Darwin) in the Northern Territory and seeing the graves of Australians who gave their lives in the service and defence of their country.
 Peter felt he should do something within his capabilities to honour the memory of such incredible sacrifice.